Numerical analysis of heat transport in classical one-dimensional systems: Ding-a-ling type model

 Since these results contradict the claims made in \cite{Lee-Dadswell2010}, I have also investigated a softened version of the model, where the interactions between free and harmonic particles are ruled by the smooth repulsive potential (\ref{eq:soft_pot}), where $C$ has been set equal $10^{-3}$ to make it resemble hard elastic collisions.
 The advantage of this model is that there is no need to accurately identify the collision times; the disadvantage is that the integration time step must be very small, in order to describe accurately the bouncing process (the time step was $\delta t = 5\ 10^{-4}$).

 The outcome of the simulations is reported again in Figs.~\ref{fig:canad},\ref{fig:canad_flux}.
 The temperature profile reported in the first figure (red curve) is slightly lower than in the previous case, but the overall shape is very similar.
 As for the energy flux reported in the second figure (red stars), we even observe a semi-quantitative agreement.
 The most important point is, however, that heat conductivity behaves again in an anomalous way, in agreement with the theoretical expectations.
-The motivation for the different results reported in \cite{Lee-Dadswell2010} is unclear.
-Nevertheless the inconsistency between the behavior of this ding-dong type model and the theoretical expectations now disappears.
+The motivation for the different results reported in \cite{Lee-Dadswell2010} is unclear; possibly an improper definition of the local heat flux.
+Nevertheless, it is now clear that this ding-a-ling type model exhibits an anomalous, diverging conductivity.